FORDHAM COLLEGE AT LINCOLN CENTER

 Call for Proposals for Undergraduate Summer Research Projects

-In an effort to promote undergraduate student research, Fordham College at Lincoln Center will again offer grants to support research projects up to eight weeks during the summer of 2013.
-Only students who will be juniors or seniors in the fall of 2013 may apply.
-The grants will cover dormitory housing (if needed), research expenses and a small living stipend, up to $3,300 in total.
+In an effort to promote undergraduate student research, Fordham College at Lincoln Center will again offer grants to support summer research projects of up to eight weeks during the summer of 2014.
+Only students who will be juniors or seniors in the fall of 2014 are eligible.
+The grants will cover dormitory housing (if needed), research expenses and a small living stipend – up to $3,300.00 in total.
 Grants will be awarded competitively to eligible students with viable proposals for research projects that can be completed within the eight-week time frame.
-The writing up of the research may extend into the early Fall, but students who receive the grants will be required to present the results of their research at the Fall 2013 research fair (or in exceptional circumstances, such as study abroad in the Fall, at the Spring 2014 research fair).
-Students are also required to submit a written version of their research to the Fordham Undergraduate Research Journal (FURJ).
+The writing up of the research may extend into the early Fall.
+Students who receive the grants will be required to present the results of their research at the annual Arts & Research Showcase (formerly Research Fair) and submit to the Fordham Undergraduate Research Journal (FURJ).

 Proposals must include:

-· An eight-week schedule, breaking down the project into its component parts and estimating how many hours will be required for each part.
-The schedule should indicate whether the student will have part-time work or any other demands on his/her time during the research period.
+- An eight-week schedule, breaking down the project into its component parts and estimating how many hours will be required for each part.
+The schedule should indicate whether the student would have part-time work or any other demands on his/her time during the research period.

-· A budget for the project, including housing or commuting expenses, living expenses, travel expenses if research requires a trip outside of New York City, and any other costs associated with research (e.g., materials; photocopying or printing; library, archive or museum entrance fees, etc.), up to a maximum of $3,300.
-(Please complete the attached budget form.)
+- A budget for the project (form attached), including housing or commuting expenses, living expenses, travel expenses if research requires a trip outside of New York City, and any other costs associated with research (e.g., materials; photocopying or printing; library, archive or museum entrance fees, etc.), up to a maximum of $3,300.

 Completed applications and all attachments should be sent at one time, via email, to the Student Summer Research Project, c/o Ms. Michelle O’Dwyer at firstname.lastname@example.org.
 The mentor will submit the faculty evaluation form separately.
 Please contact your class dean with additional questions.